s977491/mctsChess/README.md

   currently, in fact the threadpool is not useful.

-  NOTE: now it is restricted to use 3-4 g memory.
+  NOTE: now it is restricted to use 3-4 g memory. soon it can be configurable.